1337edumacator/sentrygun/README.md

 #Full Setup

-##Step 1 - Setup Infrastructure
+##Step 1 - sentrygun sensor initial setup

-##Step 2 - Establish Connections
+##Step 2 - sentrygun-server CnC initial setup

-Sensor devices equipped with SentryGun communicate with the central SentryGun-Server over HTTP and WebSockets.
-Commands issued by the web frontend are sent via HTTP POST request to the SentryGun-Server instance, whicb broadcasts the command to all sensor devices.
+##Step 3 - network setup

-##Step 3 - Calibrate SentryGun sensors
+##Step 4 - Calibrate SentryGun sensors

 SentryGun sensor devices must be calibrated against your wireless network if evil twin detection is to be enabled.
-To calibrate the clients, first populate the whitelist.txt file on each of your sensor devices with the bssid and essid of each access point on your network.
+To calibrate the clients, populate the whitelist.txt file on each of your sensor devices with the bssid and essid of each access point on your network.
 The access points should be listed in whitelist.txt using the following format.

 	# essid bssid
 	gdslabs ff:ff:ff:aa:aa:aa